hscrocha/CodeClonesActivity/README.md

 ```

 This tool detects and organizes clones.
 It also categorizes clones by type:
-- Type 1: Exact match (only different in whitespaces, line breaks, comments).
+- Type 1: Identical clones, exact match except for differences in whitespaces, line breaks, comments.
-- Type 2: Same syntax, meaning variables can be renamed and constants may change.
+- Type 2: Structural identical clones, meaning variables can be renamed and constants may change.
 - Type 3: Close match, the majority of the code is similar with added, deleted, or modified lines.
 - Type 4: Semantic clone, code is different but does the same thing.